 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-You may be put on isolation safety measures if you have an infection or disease that may be given to others.
-Caregivers and visitors may need to wear gloves, a face mask, or a gown.
+may be used if you have an infection that can be passed from person to person.
+Healthcare providers and visitors may need to wear gloves, a face mask, or a gown.
 Visitors should wash their hands before leaving to keep from spreading germs.

 is a small tube placed in your vein that is used to give you medicine or liquids.

-- Throat swab culture: This is a test that may help caregivers look for the monkeypox virus that may be causing your illness.
+- A throat swab culture is used to take a sample from your throat to be tested for the virus.
 A throat culture is done by rubbing a cotton swab on the back of your throat.
-This is then sent to the lab for tests.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.